-Since there is no text for this course, it will be the students' responsibility to research topics designated for reading because this content is critical to develop an understanding of the many aspects regarding critical thinking, decision-making, and leadership.
-It is essential that students read and be prepared to discuss (i.e., online sessions) the content of these chapters as a foundation for the elaboration and expansion of these and related topics by the professor.
-Please note that since this is a doctoral course, please schedule your weeks during the semester to review every chapter; this is a self-directed platform.
+Chapters from the text and other online sources are designated for reading because their content is critical to developing an understanding of the basic tenets of this course.
+It is essential that students read and be prepared to discuss the content of these sources as a foundation for the elaboration and expansion of these and related topics by the professor.
 Please review the Canvas links regarding scholarly versus non-scholarly resources.
 Either your professor will upload these or students will need to search the Internet and YouTube for scholarly resources versus non-scholarly resources.
 It will be the responsibility of all students to know how to research and properly cite scholarly resources.